 - I would love your feedback if you make this, or if you already make your own lacto-fermented foods please share any tips.
 So far I have had about 98% success using this method.

 I am not a big city kind-of-girl.
 I just find them loud, dirty, busy, and everyone is in such a big hurry.
 I have visited many large cities (mostly in transit) during my travels, however, Panama City is my first Latin American ‘big’ city.
 And it ticks all the boxes listed above plus it is very hot and humid.
 I am seriously out of my comfort zone here.

-We have 3 more days in the city then we are off to visit H’s brother in Colombia.
+We have 3 more days in the city then we are off to visit my husbands brother in Colombia.
 He runs a backpackers in a small village called Minka in the hills above Santa Marta on the north coast of Colombia.
 Because it is elevated it is cooler and lower humidity than on the coast.
 I think I will like it better there.
 We have two weeks in Colombia with very little internet access so I won’t be around my usual places of social media and minimal email.
-However, I have two fantastic guest posts lined up during this time for Homegrown Kitchen so you won’t miss out.
-I am sure you will enjoy both of these offerings but until then I leave you with one of our favourite (and coincidentally Latin American-style) accompaniments we add to almost every meal back home.
+Until then I leave you with one of our favourite (and coincidentally Latin American-style) accompaniments we add to almost every meal back home.
 You may remember I posted a photo of a fresh batch a while back on my Facebook page.
 And now I share the recipe.